RensiKaliath1/Hybrid-Visual-Servoing/Readme.md

 	roslaunch m3t convertTomatrix.launch
 	rosrun m3t posetracking_kinematic

-### To track non-kinematic objects, run node posetracking.
-Tracking non-kinematic structures with m3t seems to have some issue.
-This is issue is probably with the ros-wrapper.
-For Hybrid approaches ICG is used for tracking and this seems to give a better result.
-	rosrun m3t posetracking

 ### To calibrate eye-to-hand camera:
 	In RVIZ, add moveit_calibration_gui HandEyeCalibration and calibrate the camera.
 Attach Aruco target to the end-effector.
 	Make sure the eye_to_hand camera pose w.r.t robot base is being broadcasted.
 Now eye-to-hand camera is ready to be used.